facebookarchive/webscalesql-5.6/support-files/MacOSX/ReadMe.txt

    preference pane also shows the current setting for whether the MySQL server has been set to start automatically.

-     * To start MySQL using the preference pane:
+     * To start the MySQL server using the preference pane:
        Click Start MySQL Server.
 You may be prompted for the username and password of a user with administrator privileges to start the MySQL server.

-     * To stop MySQL using the preference pane:
+     * To stop the MySQL server using the preference pane:
        Click Stop MySQL Server.
 You may be prompted for the username and password of a user with administrator privileges to stop the MySQL server.